gitlabhq/gitlabhq/doc/ci/variables/README.md

 a pipeline.

-If any of the conditions in `variables` evaluates to truth when using `only`, new build is going to be created.
-If any of the expressions evaluates to truth when `except` is being used, a build is not going to be created.
+If any of the conditions in `variables` evaluates to truth when using `only`, a new job is going to be created.
+If any of the expressions evaluates to truth when `except` is being used, a job is not going to be created.

-This follows usual rules for [`only` / `except` policies][build policies].
+This follows usual rules for `only` / `except` policies.

 ### Supported syntax

 Below you can find currently supported syntax reference:

-1. Equality matching using a string.
+1. Equality matching using a string

     Example: `$VARIABLE == "some value"`